ssoroka/scheduler_daemon/README.markdown

     sudo gem install daemons rufus-scheduler eventmachine chronic

-If you want to be able to use english time descriptions in your scheduled tasks, like:
+You'll need the chronic gem if you want to be able to use english time descriptions in your scheduled tasks, like:

     scheduler.every '3h', :first_at => Chronic.parse('midnight')

-then install Chronic:

-    sudo gem install chronic

-Add the following line to your .gitignore since logs and pids get written there.

-    scheduler/log

 generate the scheduler daemon files in your rails app: